NerdCowboy/nerdcowboy/content/blog/getting-into-ui-ux/index.md

 I don't want to get too negative here, but suffice to say there's a lot of unsubstantiated opinions that get passed around as facts or best practices.

 Since our industry incorporates a lot of psychology, one of the most derided fields of science, it naturally brings along with it the issues of the [replication crisis](https://www.psychologytoday.com/us/basics/replication-crisis).
-This is why it's always important to do user testing with _your_ users as not all research results translate across websites.
+This is why it's always important to do user testing with _your_ users as not all research results translate.

 When you're first starting out, I would be careful about Medium.
 There are a lot of really great articles, but there's also a lot of low quality and just plain wrong content.
-It'll be more difficult for you to discern the wheat from the chaff when you're first starting out, so I typically recommend staying away from anything that isn't a well known UX publication such as [UX Planet](https://uxplanet.org/).
+It'll be more difficult for you to discern the wheat from the chaff when you're first starting out, so I typically recommend staying away from anything that isn't from a well known UX publication such as [UX Planet](https://uxplanet.org/).

 ### Good luck